DagSonsteboSB/cloudstack-docs/rtd/source/concepts.rst

 system.
 The Management Server itself may be deployed in a multi-node installation where the servers are load balanced.
 MySQL may be configured to use replication to provide for failover in the event of database loss.
-For the hosts, CloudStack supports NIC bonding and the use of separate networks for storage as well as iSCSI Multipath.
+For the hypervisor hosts, CloudStack supports NIC bonding and the use of separate networks for storage as well as iSCSI Multipath.